zerobounce/zerobounce-dotnet-api-v2/README.md

 Dim zeroBounceAPI = New ZeroBounce.ZeroBounceAPI

 'set input parameters
-zeroBounceAPI.apiKey = "Your API Key" 'Required
+zeroBounceAPI.api_key = "Your API Key" 'Required
-zeroBounceAPI.emailToValidate = "Email address your validating" 'Required zeroBounceAPI.ipAddress = "IP address the email signed up with" 'Optional
+zeroBounceAPI.emailToValidate = "Email address you are validating" 'Required zeroBounceAPI.ip_address = "IP address the email signed up with" 'Optional

 'Depending on how you use the API, you might want it to time out faster, for example on a registration screen.
 'Normally the API will return results very fast, but a small percentage of mail servers